everlasterVR/PluginTemplate/README.md

 - a .cslist file (which is used to load the plugin in VaM)
 - an src/ dir and template .cs files for the plugin code
 - a template meta.json file
+- template LICENSE and README.md files to accompany the plugin source

-It is accompanied by a new plugin project setup script, and a plugin resource var packaging script (replacing the VaM package creator).
+There's also a new plugin project setup script, and a plugin resource var packaging script (replacing the VaM package creator).

 ## Requirements